darron/iron_worker_examples/php/laravel/readme.md

 ### How to use

-In the user list (URL: `/admin/users`) you can select one or more users (via checkboxes) you want to send mail than click button send mail it's will make ajax request to app.
+In the user list (URL: `/admin/users`) you can select one or more users (via checkboxes) that you want to send mail and then clicking the "send mail" button  will make an ajax request to the app.

-In that time app check if the worker exist in iron.io.
-If it doesn't exit it will be uploaded and run for mail selected users, if it exist it will be run for mail selected users.
+The app will then check if the worker exists at Iron.io.
+If it doesn't, it will upload before sending to the selected users.

-You can change letter template in `worker/app/views/mail/template.blade.php`
+You can change the letter template in `worker/app/views/mail/template.blade.php`

 -------------
 ## About Laravel